balena-io/docs/pages/hardware/i2c-and-spi.md

 Have a look at this [python example](https://github.com/shaunmulligan/hello-python-edison) or this [node.js example](https://github.com/shaunmulligan/edison-blink-node) to get started.

+### UPM for high level sensor and actuator libraries
+Intel provides the [UPM library][upm-link] which contains software drivers for a wide variety of commonly used sensors and actuators.
+These software drivers interact with the underlying hardware platform (or microcontroller), as well as with the attached sensors, through calls to [MRAA APIs][mraa-link].

 ### Edison in USB Host mode

 The Edison needs a kernel module to be loaded to trigger the UBS HOST mode.
 This can be done in the following way.